-The effects of accumulated stress on the body is something that endangers all of us today.
-Yoga Nidra is a profoundly healing, transformative practice in which we learn to
+The effects of accumulated stress on the human body are something that endangers all of us today.
+We are drowning in cortisol and adrenaline.

 For those on a spiritual path, yoga nidra helps us to release karmic residue.
 The yogi’s believe that our unconscious minds hold all of the unresolved patterns from past lives.
 These patterns affect our self-concepts, personal biases & belief systems creating a distorted view of ‘who we really are’.
 When the physical, energy, mental & emotional bodies are in synergy then a state of wholeness or unity is created bringing an expanded sense of self.
 Yoga Nidra can create a paradigm shift by bypassing the linear, logical approach thereby becoming a powerful tool to eliminate karmic stress along with unconscious fears, beliefs and habits.

 Information on how to best prepare for a yoga nidra workshop is here.